The Pros and Cons of Various Cannabis Extraction Methods

 - Since there is no drying of the product required, it is ready as soon as it is shaken from its container.

-Dry Ice cons:
+Dry Ice Extraction Cons:

 - Dry ice has an extremely low temperature that can cause burns if touched with bare skin.